zntb/fullstack-open-part6/redux-anecdotes/README.md

 ## 6.3: Anecdotes, step 1

 Implement the functionality for voting anecdotes.
 The number of votes must be saved to a Redux store.

+## 6.4: Anecdotes, step 2

+Implement the functionality for adding new anecdotes.

+You can keep the form uncontrolled like we did [earlier](https://fullstackopen.com/en/part6/flux_architecture_and_redux#uncontrolled-form).